kergely/Character-creator-szerep/docs/documentation.md

 - self.manythrows(plot:Bool,throws:int): does the throw throws number of times.
 If plot is True then plots a histogram using pythons matplotlib

 It is now a module, which can be called as src.dices from main.

+### src.skills

+The skills file is meant to be the creator of the skills, which later characters can draw upon.
+The file first creates the _skill_ class, which is used to store the skills.
+Two dictionaries are added by the program which are used as global variables in later runs of the module.
+The first one is _standardlist_ which contains all the STANDARD skills, why the similarly named _professionallist_ contains the PROFESSIONAL skills.
+These dictionaries are